-Subject leader: Miss A Ledwidge and Mr D Shoker
+Subject leader: Miss A Ledwidge

-The Religious Studies Department is judged to be outstanding.
-Staff, both long-standing and new to the team, are very proud of their department.
-Students and staff enjoy their lessons and are motivated to succeed.
+The Religious Studies Department has been judged to be outstanding based on the department review of 2017.
+Staff are very proud of their department and students and staff enjoy their lessons and are motivated to succeed.

 Students' views and attitudes